KhronosGroup/glTF-Sample-Assets/SubmittingModels.md

 The _legal_ structure contains information about each owner of the model.
 It comprises of the following elements:

 * _what_: What was done to get the model to this stage.
-Standard terminology includes _Everything_ or _Creation_ for the initial work; _Mesh_ for the geometry; _Texture_ for all materrials; _Animation_ for movement; and _Conversion_ for converting to glTF.
+Standard terminology includes _Everything_ or _Creation_ for the initial work; _Mesh_ for the geometry; _Texture_ for all materials; _Animation_ for movement; and _Conversion_ for converting to glTF.
 * _artist_: The name of the artist(s) who performed the _what_.
 * _owner_: The owner of the model for this operation.
 This is may be the _artist_ or the organization responsible for the _artist_.
 If the work is in the Public Domain, then the _owner_ may be **Public**.
 * _year_: The year the work was created or modified.
 * _license_: The license assigned by the owner.
 Standard license names should be used and are listed in the table below.
-  * Only Creative Common liceses are listed here.
-These are generally the most suitable for use with creative content for this repoistory.
+  * Only Creative Common licenses are listed here.
+These are generally the most suitable for use with creative content for this repository.
   * _Other_ licenses may be used with agreement prior to submitting the Pull Request.